accellera-official/systemc/unit_test/tlm/common/include/models/README.txt

 ExplicitLTSlave
 ---------------

-- LT Slave that uses ecplicit timing: seperate call for the start of the response phase
+- LT Slave that uses explicit timing: seperate call for the start of the response phase
+- added support for debug transactions

 SimpleBus
 ---------